diyagijo/GenAI-Service-Desk/readme.md

 ### 💡 The Business Problem (The "Why")

-A massive part of UST's business is **IT Services & BPO (Business Process Outsourcing)**.
-They run the help desks for Fortune 500 companies.
-This process is expensive, time-consuming, and hard to scale.
+A massive part of the global IT services industry is BPO (Business Process Outsourcing).
+Top-tier service providers run the help desks for Fortune 500 companies, a process which is expensive, time-consuming, and hard to scale.

 A simple "toy" chatbot is not the solution, as it can:
 1.  **Hallucinate:** Make up answers and confuse employees.